I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxgiddi/ns-dxgiddi-dxgi_ddi_primary_desc.md

 ## Members

-`DriverFlags`

-[out] A valid bitwise OR of values that indicate how the driver can display the resource.

-The DXGI_DDI_PRIMARY_DRIVER_FLAG_NO_SCANOUT (0x1) value is currently the only supported value.
-This bit indicates that the driver cannot support the runtime setting any subresource of the specified resource as a primary.
-The user-mode display driver should set this bit if it implements presentation from this surface through a copy operation.
-Therefore, the runtime will not use flip-style presentation if this bit is set.

 `Flags`

 [in] A valid bitwise OR of any of the following values that indicates how the resource is displayed.